November 2025. Polls will be open from 6 a.m. to 9 p.m. This will be a general election where all registered voters may vote.

 Do I have to be registered?

-Yes.
-The deadline to register to vote in a primary will be on or around May 28th.
-But if a voter is already registered and wishes to re-register in a new party, that deadline is February 14th.
-For the general election, people can register to vote up until roughly October 8th.
+If you are registered to vote at your previous address *within the State of New York*, you have the option of appearing at the appropriate local voting location and explaining that you recently moved.
+You will be able to change your voting address and get a provisional ballot on the spot, so that you can vote at your new address here.
 Registering online via the DMV is possible but often involves delays, so that a person can miss the registration deadline.
 The recommended way to register is to fill out a paper registration form and deliver it or mail it to the Board of Elections office on Buffalo St. in Ithaca.
 They will mail you a postcard to confirm your registration -- be sure to follow up with them if you don't get your postcard within a few weeks!